top of page

 Types of Street Furniture Used for Advertising

-While unconventional, trash bin ads are surprisingly effective.
-These receptacles are placed at regular intervals on sidewalks, near bus stops, outside stores, and in parks.
-Ad panels wrap around the bins, providing continuous exposure to foot traffic and slow-moving cars.
-The repetitive presence helps reinforce brand recall.
+4. Public Trash Bins: It might sound odd, but ads on trash bins can be surprisingly effective.
+These are everywhere—on sidewalks, near bus stops, and in parks.
+The ads wrap around the bins, giving them constant exposure to foot traffic and slow-moving cars.
+This steady presence helps people remember the brand.

 Benefits of Street Furniture Advertising